MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 * The user invokes the API-besed message extension app from a message extension in Teams and requests a command that requires authentication.
 * The app sends a request to the Teams backend service with the app ID and the required scope (access as user).
-* The Teams backend service checks if the user has already consented to the app and the scope.
+* The Teams backend service checks if the user consented to the app and the scope.
 If not, it shows a consent screen to the user and asks for permission.
 * If the user consents, the Teams backend service generates an access token for the user and the app, and sends it to the app in the authorization header of the request.
 * The app validates the token and extracts the user information from it, such as the name, email, and object ID.
 * The app can use the token to call its own API or exchange it for another token to call an external service, such as Graph API, with the appropriate permissions.